toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Things don't just happen, they are made to happen.

 If you can't describe what you are doing as a process, you don't know what you're doing

+Without writers, stories would not be written, Without actors, stories could not be brought to life - Angie-Marie Delsante

 ## CheckList